lf-edge/eve/docs/NETWORKING.md

 physical network IO ports are portrayed, some used for EVE only, other shared or exclusively used by applications.
 Virtual networks are deployed to allow applications communicating with each other.
-External connectivity is provided to an application either through a directly assigned network IO port, or via an uplink selected for the given virtual network.
+External connectivity is provided to an application either through a directly assigned network IO port, or via one or more network ports selected for the given virtual network.

 ![networking-arch](./images/eve-networking-arch-concepts.png)